posingReptile/Blue-Ocean/README.md

   The nav bar will be visible on both the dashboard and the calendar pages, and will have options to add a meal, add a workout, go to the calendar, or go back to the dashboard.

 #### Profile Page:
   The profile page will track personal records and allow the user to see/edit their current information.
-Personal records will be displayed for estimated calorie burn of every workout.
+Personal records will be displayed for every workout.
+If the user is an admin they can also access admin message posting, and app metrics.

 ### IV.
 Tech stack
 #### Front End: